Riding aids: The leg

 The leg, along with the seat, should be the main aid for the horse.
-It has a great deal of control over the horse's hindquarters, and is used to cue the horse to go forward, increase impulsion (power), step sideways, and correctly bend.
+It has a great deal of control over the horse's hindquarters, and is used to ask the horse to go forward, increase impulsion (power), step sideways, and correctly bend.
 It is the primary "driving aid" (cue to ask the horse to increase forwardness or power).

-Both legs in a neutral position (neither forward nor back), applying equal pressure against the horse's sides, generally asks for an increase in speed or an upward transition (such as walk to trot).
+Both legs in a neutral position (neither forward nor back), applying equal pressure against the horse's sides, generally asks for an increase in speed within their current gait or an upward transition (such as walk to trot).
 Depending on the level of restraining aids (seat and hands), the leg can also ask for an increase in impulsion, for collection, or even for the rein back.
 To ask a horse to back up, a rider simultaneously uses soft rein aids to keep the horse from stepping forward, but uses the legs to ask for movement, so the horse moves backwards.
 It is incorrect to ask for a rein back by pulling or jerking on the reins.